 Assets Years

 Buildings and Improvements 10-50

-Vehicles Furniture and Equipment 5-10 5-10
+Vehicles 5-10

-rumunc and Equipment 5-10
+Furniture and Equipment 5-10

 G. Long-Term Obligations

 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the statement of net position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method, which approximates the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.